Plotnus/Azrael/docs/Azrael.md

 [Assault Android Cactus](http://www.assaultandroidcactus.com/p/landing.html) - Twinstick with classes

-[World of Warcraft-Frostmage] - Great toolkit.
+[World of Warcraft-Frostmage](https://worldofwarcraft.com/en-us/game/talent-calculator#mage/frost) - Great toolkit.
 Good balance of short and long cooldown.
 Could control and influence the way things played out through CC, and slows.

-[World of Warcraft-AfflictionWarlock]- Great example of managing resources.
+[World of Warcraft-AfflictionWarlock](https://worldofwarcraft.com/en-us/game/talent-calculator#warlock/affliction)- Great example of managing resources.
 You could speed level and continuously pull by creatively using abilities that would exchange health and mana and vice versa.
 For some abilities you could'nt move.

 [Dead Cells](http://dead-cells.com) - For ideas regarding enemy variation, attacks, and stuff like that.